tkkoba1997/Work-Samples/Python/Explosive Snake Game/README.md

 ### Requirements
 Need Python 3.x and pygame package installed.
 Must run the snake_game.py file from the directory it's located in.

+### Notes
+The contents of the unzipped "Explosive Snake Game" and its zipped equivalent are identical.
+The unzipped version is provided so downloading the zip file is not necessary to view the work sample.

 ### How to play
 Use keyboard arrow keys to keep the snake from crashing into the screen walls, brown boxes, and snake itself to avoid explosion _(gameover)_.